Ricky Ponting: First World Cup success (1999)

 Ahead of the first Test of the 2000–01 season in November, Ponting found form while playing for Tasmania.
 He scored 233 against a strong Queensland bowling team that included Andy Bichel, Adam Dale and Ashley Noffke.
 The innings included 37 boundaries and four sixes, and was so dominant, the next highest score for the innings was 61.
-In the second and final first-class match Ponting played for Tasmania in the season, he scored a more sedate 187 against New South Wales in Hobart, assuring him a place in the Test side, despite Damien Martyn (who replaced Ponting in the side when injured) scoring two centuries for Western Australia.
+In the second and final first-class match Ponting played for Tasmania in the season, he scored a more sedate 187 against New South Wales in Hobart, assuring him a place in the Test team, despite Damien Martyn (who replaced Ponting in the team when injured) scoring two centuries for Western Australia.
 Ponting was overlooked the ODI vice-captaincy, with Gilchrist given the role; however, Ponting captained a Northern Territory XI against the West Indies in the lead-up to the upcoming series.
 Though not known for extravagant claims, Steve Waugh told a journalist that Ponting could easily be the best batsman in the world, and put him alongside Sachin Tendulkar and Brian Lara.
 When Jamie Cox was selected for Australia A, Ponting was selected as captain of Tasmania for a domestic one-dayer against Victoria in December.
 His men won by nine wickets, with Ponting scoring an unbeaten 64 from 69 balls.
 Australia white-washed the West Indies 5–0 in the Test series; Ponting scored a modest 242 runs at 40.33, with a high score of 92.